 The Piatti Quartet are one of the most distinguished quartets of their generation.
 Prizewinners at the 2015 Wigmore Hall International String Quartet Competition (formerly London), they have performed in all the major venues and festivals around the country as well as concerts throughout the world, with national broadcasts on BBC Radio, ABC (Australia), RTE (Ireland) and France Musique (France).

 The Piattis continue to expand the string quartet repertoire, and are known for their work with leading British composers.
-Current commissions include new works by Mark Anthony-Turnage, Darren Bloom (Cheltenham Festival), Freya Waley Cohen and Jacques Cohen.
+Current commissions include new works by Mark Anthony-Turnage, Darren Bloom (Cheltenham Festival), Emily Howard, Freya Waley-Cohen and Jacques Cohen.

 Previously the Quartet commissioned Joseph Phibbs’ String Quartet No.1 (2014) with support from the Britten Pears Foundation and Ralph Vaughan Williams Trust.
 A forthcoming disc for the Champs Hill label will feature this work and the premiere recording of Turnage’s ‘Contusion’ (in a revised version dedicated to the Quartet), alongside classics by Britten and Bridge.
 Other recently commissioned compositions include pieces from Richard Birchall (performed live on BBC Radio 3), and Fintan O’Hare.